 Connect with Sonia Gomez

-Sonia Gomez: And we’re back with another episode of On The Rise Podcast, your host Sonia Gomez here and on today’s episode we are going to be diving into the old school of the industry talking about the journey and how we have progressed to be where we are today.
+Sonia Gomez: Your host Sonia Gomez here and on today’s episode we are going to be diving into the old school of the industry talking about the journey and how we have progressed to be where we are today.
 Celebrating and embracing the new industries sprouting up around hemp and cannabis.
 Everybody meet Dave Dickson

 Sonia Gomez: We are so excited to be able to provide you sort of a behind the scenes look and direct access to some of the pioneers here in the industry.
 So, today my guest is a long time family friend and pioneer in the cannabis and hemp space working in all different facets of the industry.